lee-lindley/app_html_table_pkg/README.md

 of outlook also is mostly correct.

 Even with this, you still will not see it correctly in Gmail web client which seems particularly brutal about ignoring scoped style settings.

-If you company bought into the Google cloud spiel, good luck.
+If *p_older_css_support* is set to 'G' or 'g', then the HTML has the style requirements directly in the \<tr\> and \<td\> elements without refering to CSS style names.

 I'm not sure about others.

+The code is now so ugly supporting all of these variants that I'm tempted to eliminate all the fancy style support and just make the dumbed down HTML be the default.
+Setting the flag to 'G' gives HTML most likely to be rendered correctly in any client.

 ### p_odd_line_bg_color